silviot/edx-platform-wiki/Mixed-Modulestore.md

 ***Overriding the Branch Setting via a contextmanager***

 Callers to the modulestore may, at (rare) times, need to override the server's default branch setting for certain operations.
-For such cases, we have introduced a `contextmanager` named `store_branch_setting` to temporarily override the default branch setting.
+For such cases, we have introduced a `contextmanager` named `branch_setting` on modulestores to temporarily override the default branch setting.

 ```
-# sample usage of the store_branch_setting context manager
+# sample usage of the branch_setting context manager
 # export only the published content
-with store_branch_setting(course.runtime.modulestore, Branch.draft_preferred):
+with module_store.branch_setting(ModuleStoreEnum.Branch.draft_preferred, course_key):
     course.add_xml_to_node(root)
 ```